 Q4: Where can you see the company in 5 years?

 If you are going to a job interview in a start-up, then this job interview question is a must.
 You should know about the company’s future plans and how you come into the picture to achieve them.

 Moreover, it will help you get an insight into the upcoming changes that might come and will make you mentally ready to accept the changes.

 Q5: What are some of the important skills required for the job role?

 This interview question will help you understand where you stand in terms of your skillsets.
 The answer to this question will give you an idea of whether you have made the cut or not.

 However, you can use the answer given by the interviewer to address any issue or concern to show that you are the ideal fit for the organisation.

-These are some of the generic questions that you can ask the recruiter during the job interview.
-All the questions asked by you should be smart and relevant to the job role.
+These are some of the generic questions to ask in an interview.
+All the job interview question asked by you should be smart and relevant to the job role.
 Other than that make sure you are making eye contact with the recruiter and answering all the questions confidently.